gitter-badger/ecs/README.md

 # Test Entity Component System implementation.
+Performance and zero memory allocation / no gc - main goals of this project.

 ## Component
 Container for user data without / with small logic inside.
 User class should implements IEcsComponent interface: